TurboCartPig/prog2005-assignment-2/readme.md

 I chose a slightly different setup then what was shown in the lectures.
 I went with a fedora based instance, simply because I am much more familiar with fedora than with ubuntu or debian.

+### Firebase authentication

+In order to deploy this project, you need to generate a service account key and point the environment variable GOOGLE_APPLICATION_CREDENTIALS to it.
+The server then picks up on the environment variable, and uses the key to authenticate against Firebase.

+I recommend setting up a `.env` file for all your environment variables when developing on projects like this.

 ### Run as a systemd service

 The server is currently deployed on skyhigh / openstack as a systemd service in user mode.
 This is achieved using the service unit included under `systemd`.